Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Washington stats and trends

-- The Football Team have yet to cover the spread this season when underdogs by 7 points or more.

-- Washington has hit the over in 80% of its opportunities this year (four times over five games with a set point total).
+- Washington has gone over the point total in 80% of its opportunities this season (four times in five games with a set point total).

-- This season the Football Team rack up eight fewer points per game (24.6) than the Chiefs allow (32.6).
+- This year the Football Team average eight fewer points per game (24.6) than the Chiefs give up (32.6).

 Home and road insights

-- Washington is winless against the spread, and 1-2 overall, at home this year.
+- At home this season, Washington is winless against the spread, and 1-2 overall.

 - In three home games this year, Washington has hit the over twice.

-- The Chiefs are unbeaten ATS (1-0) on the road as 7-point favorites or more.
+- The Chiefs are unbeaten ATS (1-0) away from home as 6.5-point favorites or more.

 Powered by Data Skrive.